Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

-of $\C[V]^{[G,G]}[t_1^{\pm1},\dots,t_m^{\pm1}]$, which lie in $\mrm{Cox}(X)$.
-They do not give generators of $\mrm{Cox}(X)$ in general.
-In fact they give a generating system if and only if $f_i$'s satisfy the {\it valuation lifting condition} cf. \cite[Theorem 2.2]{DG}.
+of $\ell+m$ elements of $\C[V]^{[G,G]}[t_1^{\pm1},\dots,t_m^{\pm1}]$, which lie in $\Cox(X)$.
+This set is a natural candidate of a generating system of $\Cox(X)$ but it is not a generating system in general.
+In fact it is a generating system if and only if $f_i$'s satisfy the {\it valuation lifting condition} cf. \cite[Theorem 2.2]{DG}.
 We do not explain this condition here as we will not use it later.